MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/02_module/02_annotation_tools.md

 # Annotation Tools

 # The Tool Matters Less than the Pipeline
+- work smarter, not harder.
+Use a tool or tools that help automate tasks

 # Tips and Tricks | When Picking a Tool:
 - Look at Features